kru/hdi-theme/README.md

 A Semi-responsive Wordpress Theme for PT HDI.

-This is a simple theme that use several web technologies and Wordpress plugins.
+This is a simple theme that uses several web technologies and Wordpress plugins.
 It includes Twitter Bootstrap, Magnific Pop-up, Captha (BestWebsoft), Envira Gallery, Soliloquy Lite, What The File, and several other plugins for optimization.

 # Features